-Service Creation unlocks a fully-automated workflow for spinning up new projects, including microservices, libraries, and more.
-Using templatization, Cortex's Service Creation product allows you to automatically generate the boilerplate and plumbing for new projects, ensuring they follow best practices from day 0.
+The Scaffolder unlocks a fully-automated workflow for spinning up new projects (including microservices, and libraries) as well as adding functionality to existing services (CI scripts, infrastructure modules, etc).
+Using templatization, Cortex's Scaffolder allows you to automatically generate the boilerplate and plumbing for projects, ensuring they follow best practices from day 0.

 Setting up your template

 Cookiecutter templates define their variables in a special

 cookiecutter.json file in the root of the template repository.
 To